 A.3.
-SAFETY IN THE MANAGEMENT OF SPENT FUEL AND RADIOACTIVE WASTE physical safety measures according to its established activity.
+SAFETY IN THE MANAGEMENT OF SPENT FUEL AND RADIOACTIVE WASTE

 The requirements requested from operating institutions for licensing in practices related to the management of ionizing radiation are established in specific regulatory standards.
-These requirements are associated with radiological risk of each activity and each licensed institution takes responsibility for radiological and
+These requirements are associated with radiological risk of each activity and each licensed institution takes responsibility for radiation safety measures according to your activity established.